-Wednesdays, June 13-November 21, 9 a.m.–3 p.m.
+Wednesdays, June 19–November 27, 9 a.m.–3 p.m.

 The New York Botanical Garden's Greenmarket provides affordable, locally grown produce along with fresh and nutritious baked goods and other specialty items.
 Talk to the farmers to learn more about the nutritional and health benefits of gardening and eating locally.
 Learn how to use produce from the market to make easy, nutritional meals at weekly cooking demonstrations and find out about composting, recycling, growing vegetables, and more at special demonstrations throughout the season.
 Hear "what's fresh" at the market each week by calling 718.362.9561 and pressing 406# to find out what you can incorporate into your meals.
 For weekly recipes, produce updates and information about weekly special events, read the Garden's blog, Plant Talk.

-2012 Calendar of Special Programs
+2013 Calendar of Special Programs

 All programs take place at the Greenmarket, 11 a.m.–1 p.m., except where noted.

 Take home some tips from the NYC Compost Project on how to recycle food scraps into nutritious garden soil.
-Compost bins will also be available for sale.

 Gardening Demonstrations with Bronx Green-Up

 Stop by the Bronx Green-Up table for information on community and school gardening.
 Learn about volunteer opportunities in your neighborhood!
 Pick up a schedule of free workshops taking place throughout the Bronx, or grab a few seasonal garden tip sheets.
 Community gardeners will be on hand to answer gardening questions.

 July 10—Seed-saving Demonstration

 August 7—Do It Yourself Herbal Soapmaking Demonstration